Dublin DUB to Belfast BFS Flights

 FAQs

-It's helpful to compare your options as there are 2 ways to travel between Dublin and Belfast including taking a bus and train.
+It's helpful to compare your options as there are 2 ways to travel between Dublin and Belfast including taking a train and bus.

 Since neither Dublin nor Belfast are in the Schengen Area, passport requirements depend on the specific immigration rules of Ireland and United Kingdom.
 Entry and visa requirements can be subject to change.
 For the latest information, check with your destination's embassy or consulate.